Cyclic Vomiting Syndrome

 What is cyclic vomiting syndrome?

-There is no known cause for the recurrent symptoms and the episodes can last from several hours to a few days.
+There is no known cause for the recurrent symptoms and episodes of cyclic vomiting that can last from several hours to a few days.
 Studies have indicated that cyclic vomiting syndrome is strongly linked to migraines.
 Theoretical causes include dysautonomia, specific mitochondrial DNA mutations, and heightened stress response that activates the vomiting response system.

-Symptoms include vomiting episodes that recur in a cyclical pattern (for example every two weeks or once a month).
-The vomiting episodes start suddenly, typically with nausea, and progresses to vomiting later.
+CVS symptoms include vomiting episodes that recur in a cyclical pattern (for example every two weeks or once a month).
+The vomiting episodes start suddenly, typically beginning with nausea, and progress to vomiting later.
 The episodes can sometimes wake the affected person from sleep.

-The episodes are “stereotypical” which means that each episode resembles previous episodes.
+The episodes are “stereotypical” which means that each new episode resembles previous episodes.
 Other symptoms can include stomach pain, diarrhea and headache.
-The vomiting “attacks” can become so severe that patients become dehydrated and require medical attention in the emergency room.
+The vomiting “attacks” can become so severe that patients become dehydrated and require medical attention.

 Many children with CVS also have a diagnosis of migraines or a family history of migraines.

 The diagnosis of cyclic vomiting syndrome is based mostly on the history and symptoms presented.
 Physicians may often perform tests to exclude other conditions.
 These may include: